Kies op maat

 Ingangseisen

-The course language will be English, therefore the student must have a sufficient spoken and written proficiency (B1 or higher) of the English language to actively participate in class
+The course language will be English, therefore the student must have a sufficient spoken and written proficiency (B1 or higher) of the English language to actively participate in class.

 Literatuur